GitMayapple/BFS/README.md

 # BFS
 A very simple offense system for getting started in Achaean combat.
-Requires AK Opponent Tracking and Legacy curing.
+Requires AK Opponent Tracking and SVO or Legacy curing.

 ### CLASSES INCLUDED:
 - Runewarden DWC (scimitar only)